probably-not-porter/mtgpaste/README.md

 # MTG Paste
 NodeJS/SQLite website to create and share decklists.
-Built to mimic Pokepast.es.
+Built with [mtgify](https://mtgify.org/), and inspiration from [pokepast.es](https://pokepast.es/).

 # Database Structure
 Each deck has the following structure in the sqlite database: